-First, Adobe Experience Platform ingests all of your customer data from across the enterprise, including known customer data — like CRM IDs, email addresses, and telephone numbers — and unknown user data such as cookie or device info.
+First, Experience Platform ingests all of your customer data from across the enterprise, including known customer data — like CRM IDs, email addresses, and telephone numbers — and unknown user data such as cookie or device info.
 And because we support streaming data, you can ingest and use this data in real time.
 The data is then standardized and rationalized using Experience Data Model.

 Adobe Experience Platform then provides a robust and powerful data governance framework that helps customers manage compliance with regulations like GDPR.
-Plus, because all the data is in one place with the ability to apply AI and machine learning through Adobe Sensei, you have access to faster predictive insights.
+Plus, because all the data is in one place with the ability to apply AI and machine learning through our AI platform, Adobe Sensei, you have access to faster predictive insights.

-But most importantly, because Adobe Experience Platform was built as an open and extensible ecosystem, enterprises can use APIs and tight integration with the rest of Adobe Experience Cloud to connect with other technologies in their marketing stack.
+But most importantly, because Adobe Experience Platform was built as an open and extensible ecosystem, enterprises can use APIs and tight integration with the rest of Adobe Experience Cloud to connect Adobe Experience Platform with other technologies in their marketing stack.
 There’s an added ease to working with Adobe’s real-time CDP, especially when you compare it to bringing in a whole new point solution — a solution that would need to be integrated with all systems and, ultimately, could lead to a bloated tech stack.